 How to qualify as a solicitor in Scotland

-When can I do a traineeship?
+When in my legal training do I need to do a traineeship?

-‘We look for bright trainees who have a real interest in practising commercial law,’ says Rob Wilson, partner at CMS Cameron McKenna’s Edinburgh office.
+‘We look for bright trainees who have a real interest in practising commercial law,’ says Rob Wilson, partner at the CMS Edinburgh office.
 ‘A consistently strong academic record is important but promising candidates have to demonstrate more than a purely technical interest in black letter law – they need to be able to understand the sectors within which our clients work.’

-'As a trainee, the work has varied with the different seats I’ve done,’ Murray, who is currently on secondment to an oil and gas company in Aberdeen, continues.
-‘My last seat was in property law so I did a lot of registering documents and checking securities.
-In my current seat I review contracts to make sure that they make sense and flag up any points that need to be clarified.
-Sometimes I draft basic contracts, but that’s often left to the more senior solicitors.’
+'As a trainee, the work varied across the different seats,’ says Murray, who enjoyed a secondment to an oil and gas company in Aberdeen as a trainee, continues.
+‘One of my seats was in property law so I did a lot of registering documents and checking securities.
+Elsewhere, I reviewed contracts to make sure that they make sense and flag up any points that need to be clarified.
+Sometimes I drafted basic contracts, but that was often left to the more senior solicitors.’

 How will I be assessed as a trainee solicitor?